psvensson/node-red-contrib-firebase-admin/README.md

 The cloud-storage reference is also made available under the global context variable 'cloud-storage'.

+*NOTE* If you run into problem, see if you're using any other firebase modules at the same time, which somtimes also define config nodes of their own called 'firebase-config' which can lead to unpredictable results.

 # Realtime Database (rtdb) Nodes

 ## rtdb-get